Groundhog Observations 2003-2017

 By Susan & Joseph Sam

 IT has been thought that the father does not assist in caring for the young because he is not needed.
 It’s been thought he was not even tolerated and never allowed to enter the nursery.
 We disagree, in part.
 The nest chamber has been documented by W.J.
 Schoonmaker to be about sixteen inches wide and fourteen inches high While this nest accommodates an adult male and female, it would unlikely be large enough to accommodate two adults as well as babies.
 While the male may not actually enter the burrow in the weeks following the birth of babies, he has been documented at each opening of that burrow.
 He has also been documented leaving his scent by marking objects in the barn near, and surrounding, the natal burrow.

 WE’VE been saying for years that the male groundhog does not sever ties to his mate when babies are born.
 We have shown the presence of the male in both video and photographs after the birth of babies.
 With the addition of trail cameras, we are able to actually confirm his presence inside the barn where the natal burrow is located.
-We have also documented 5 different males interacting with juveniles; George, Luke, Raggedy, Fred, and Reggie.
+We have also documented 6 different males interacting with juveniles; George, Luke, Raggedy, Fred, Reggie, and in 2021, Milo.

 IT’S been thought that groundhogs have a winter den and a summer den.
 On our property, they have multiple summer dens.
 The “winter” den is used for hibernating, mating, and birth of the young.
 It is a home base and used continually.
 The “summer” burrows are used in training and raising of the young as well as for an escape from predators.